 This screwdriver type is very similar to Phillips screwdrivers and can sometimes be confused with them.
 However, Pozidriv has an additional shallow X whose lines are at a 45-degree angle with the deeper X that would be found on the Phillips.

-These type of screwdrivers can handle a much larger amount of torque than others.
+These types of screwdrivers can handle a much more significant amount of torque than others.
 While these two kinds of screwdrivers are interchangeable, it isn’t recommended because the screws and the screwdrivers can become damaged.

 Clutch